kritika27/kritika27/README.md

 ## Hi, I am ReactJS/Frontend Developer 👩‍💻

-🔭 I'm working as a Freelance React Developer at iMocha and actively looking for an entry/mid level React Frontend Developer job in Germany preferably Berlin.
+🔭 I'm working as a full-time React Developer at GlobalLogic.

-🌱 I can build websites and web applications in JavaScript,React to solve real Business problems.Apart from React I am also building projects in MERN stack,and learning TypeScript.Other skills on my bucket list for coming months are React Native,GraphQL,NextJS,Java,Figma,Photoshop and Scuba Diving.
+🌱 I can build websites and web applications in JavaScript,React to solve real Business problems.Apart from React I am also building projects in MERN stack,and learning TypeScript,NextJS.Other skills on my bucket list for coming months are React Native,GraphQL,Figma,Photoshop and Scuba Diving.

 👯 I like to write Tech Blogs,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together virtually.

-⚡ Fun fact: I like to do Sketching,write Personal Blogs on Wordpress in my leisure hour.Also an active member of Dev community.
+⚡ Fun fact: I like to do Sketching, photography in my leisure hour.

 ### Available on: